quietboil/sibyl/README.md

 ## Notes on Building

 Sibyl needs an installed Oracle client in order to link either `OCI.DLL` on Windows or `libclntsh.so` on Linux.
 The cargo build needs to know where that library is.
 You can supply that information via environment variable `OCI_LIB_DIR` in Windows or `LIBRARY_PATH` in Linux.
 In Linux `LIBRARY_PATH` would include the path to the `lib` directory with `libclntsh.so`.
-For example, you might build sibyl's example as:
+For example, you might build Sibyl's example as:
 ```bash
 LIBRARY_PATH=/usr/lib/oracle/19.13/client64/lib cargo build --examples --features=blocking
 ```